• Skip to primary navigation

 • Cook pasta in salted boiling water according to package directions.
 No need to cook chickpea pasta 'al dente'.
 It will be a bit more chewy than regular pasta, so the extra cooking time will help keep it moist.
 Drain, reserving 1 cup pasta water.

 • Stir in the cooked pasta, reserved pasta water, lemon juice and herbs and heat thoroughly.
+Taste the sauce/dressing and add a bit more lemon juice or seasonings if desired.

 • Serve with sliced onions on top.

 • This pasta salad will keep 3 - 4 days in the refrigerator.
-My husband at this for lunch 3 days in a row.
+My husband ate this for lunch 3 days in a row.
 Like many pastas that have a sauce, it was more flavorful the next day.

 chickpea tuna pasta in white bowl with fork